Sign In Register

 Is Fraser Lake a Good Place to Live?

-Based on current data, Fraser Lake receives an overall livability score of 3.0 out of 5.0, earning a grade of B. Key strengths include affordable housing.
+Based on current data, Fraser Lake receives an overall livability score of 2.9 out of 5.0, earning a grade of C+.
+Key strengths include affordable housing, abundant sunshine.
 Areas to be aware of include above-average unemployment.
-Fraser Lake offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Fraser Lake has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs